 - Season with salt and pepper to taste (optional)

 1. Collect the fat from pan.
 Remove your roast from the pan.
-Collect the juice and fat from the pan in a glass or measuring cup and set aside to allow the fat to separate at the top.
+Collect the juice and fat from the pan in a fat separator or measuring cup and set aside to allow the fat to separate at the top.

 3. Thicken.
-Skim off the 1/4 fat into a different saucepan and heat on medium-high until liquid.
-Whisk in the flour and stir until mixture begins to bubble.
+Skim off the 1/4 fat into a different saucepan and heat on medium-high heat until liquid.
+Whisking in the flour, stir until the mixture begins to bubble.

 4. Add drippings.
 Pour 1 cup drippings into the roux and stir until thick.

 5. Pour in the stock.
 Gradually pour in the stock and stir well.
 Add as much or as little as needed to achieve desired consistency.